SohierDane/BigQuery_Helper/README.md

 ## Changelog
 #### 0.3.0:
 - Each helper instance now logs the total bytes counted towards your quota or bill used across all queries run with that helper instance.
 You can access it with BigQueryHelper.total_gb_used_net_cache.
-Repeated queries are likely to the cache and may show up as 0 GB used.
+Repeated queries are likely to hit the cache and may show up as 0 GB used.
 - Queries that take longer than the maximum wait time, which defaults to 3 minutes, will be cancelled.
 - Contributing to bq_helper should be easier now that there is a set of tests.